yuval-herman/braude-top/plan.md

 # WIP

-- e2e testing
+- replace logic for user downloading the entire db

 # Planned

 - work by year and semester
-- replace logic for user downloading the entire db

 - add error pages
 - add ctrl-y to redo